kgryte/shell-compute/README.md

 shell-compute
 ===========

-> Collection of shell scripts for numerical computation.
+> Collection of shell scripts for computation.

 ## Usage